Kitchens get way more traffic and abuse than bathrooms do.

-As a general rule you don't want to apply a sealer to stone in a wet environment because you run into situations where the sealer may trap water causing many problems including degradation of the stone.
-Yes, I know
+Problems can occur from sealing a shower.
+As a general rule... you don't want to apply a sealer to marble or natural stone in a shower (with one exception discussed below) or other wet environments because you run into situations where the sealer may trap water in the tile causing many problems including degradation of the stone.

 Think about it... you use very few products in the shower, and when in use water is constantly washing them down the drain.